-Cyclings in perfect weather exploring stud farms, Norman history and cycling on to St. Brigid's land.
+Cycling in perfect weather, exploring stud farms, Norman history, and cycling onto St. Brigid's land.

 This area is often overlooked by visitors as they head straight for sea cliffs and mountainous areas to the west.
 I remember in school teacher explained that Ireland was shaped like a great big saucer with high parts around the rim and a flat plain in middle.